 NWMSU Girl Scout Science Saturday

 Join Society of Sigma Gamma Epsilon & Northwest Student Chapter of the National Science Teachers Association to learn from local experts about natural science topics that will educate, surprise, and thrill all levels of Girl Scouts.
-The workshops will include hands on experiments and demonstrations related to Girl Scout badge requirements.
+The workshops will include hands-on experiments and demonstrations related to Girl Scout badge requirements.
 Learning about science and the world around us is great fun!
 Reserve your spot quickly.
 Space is limited to 20 girls per session.
 Each girl that participates in at least 1 session will receive a fun patch (early registration only.)
+Girls may take as many courses as they would like and as room allows.

 Registration Requirements: All girls participating as a Girl Scout in this activity must be registered Girl Scout members.
 If attending as a troop, all volunteers also need to be registered members and/or have completed and approved background checks.
 If non-registered individuals (adults or tags) are allowed to participate in this activity supplemental insurance is required.
 Use the Insurance Purchase Form to purchase insurance at least 3 weeks prior to the event.
 Completed forms can be emailed to firstname.lastname@example.org.

-How to Register: Complete the registration form and send payment to: Department of Natural Sciences C/O Lisa Crater 800 University Drive, GS 2610, Maryville, MO 64468.
+Register by returning registration form and payment to: Department of Natural Sciences C/O Lisa Crater 800 University Drive, GS 2610, Maryville, MO 64468